sqlmapproject/sqlmap/Usage.md

         These options can be used to tweak testing of specific SQL injection techniques

-        --technique=TECH    SQL injection techniques to test for (default "BEUST") --time-sec=TIMESEC  Seconds to delay the DBMS response (default 5) --union-cols=UCOLS  Range of columns to test for UNION query SQL injection --union-char=UCHAR  Character to use for bruteforcing number of columns
+        --technique=TECH    SQL injection techniques to use (default "BEUSTQ") --time-sec=TIMESEC  Seconds to delay the DBMS response (default 5) --union-cols=UCOLS  Range of columns to test for UNION query SQL injection --union-char=UCHAR  Character to use for bruteforcing number of columns